 |Vitamin B3||Vasodilation, gastrointestinal upset, hyperglycemia|

-These are just a select few of the more common supplements and their toxic effects.
-All supplements, when taken in excess, can have negative effects on the body.
+These are just a few of the more common supplements and their toxic side effects when taken in excess.